Christian Arroyo Player Props: Red Sox vs. Athletics

 Christian Arroyo At The Plate

-- Arroyo is batting .247 with 11 doubles, three home runs and seven walks.
+- Arroyo has 13 doubles, three home runs and seven walks while batting .259.

-- Arroyo enters this game on a four-game hitting streak.
-During his last outings, he's hitting .294.
+- Arroyo will look to extend his five-game hitting streak.
+He's batting .471 in his last games.

-- In 12 games this year (25.0%), Arroyo has picked up an RBI, and in five of those games (10.4%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- In 26.5% of his games this season, Arroyo has had at least one RBI.
+He's picked up more than one in 10.2% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.